codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/shared-configuration.md

 If you have already specified the resource field during secret definition the just enter on the text field the name of the secret directly, i.e. `my-secret-key`.
 If you didn't include a resource name during secret creation then enter the full name in the field like `my-secret-resource@my-secret-key`.

+### Level of access

+For each set of values you can toggle the level of access by [non-admin users]({{site.baseurl}}/docs/administration/access-control/#users-and-administrators).
+If it is off, users will **not** be able to use the [CLI](https://codefresh-io.github.io/cli/) or [API]({{site.baseurl}}/docs/integrations/codefresh-api/) to access these [values](https://codefresh-io.github.io/cli/contexts/).
+If it is off, all users from all your Codefresh teams will be able to access this set of values with CLI commands or API calls.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/shared-configuration/shared-config-access.png"
+url="/images/pipeline/shared-configuration/shared-config-access.png"
+alt="Allow access to non-admin users" caption="Allow access to non-admin users" max-width="60%"
+%}

+We recommend that you disable access for all values of type *shared secret* and *secret YAML* unless your organization has different needs.

 ## Using shared environment variables